basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/using-bdp.md

 ---
-title: Using your Basho Data Platform cluster
+title: Using your Basho Data Platform Cluster
 project: dataplatform
 version: 1.0.0+
 document: guide
+toc: true
+index: true
 audience: beginner
-[bdp configure]:
-[bdp configure add services]:
-[bdp install]:
-[bdp reference]:
 ---

+[bdp configure]: LINK
+[bdp configure add services]: LINK
+[bdp install]: ./dataplatform/installing.html
+[bdp reference]: LINK

 You've [installed][bdp install] Basho Data Platform (BDP), [configured][bdp configure] your cluster, and [added services][bdp configure add services] to your nodes.
 The setup of your BDP cluster is complete!
 Now you can begin using your BDP cluster.

 ##Start Services

 The very first thing you can do with your BDP cluster is start the services you added.
 In the last section of the [configuration instructions][bdp configure add services], you added the following services: